 8. Mayreau Island in The Grenadines

-Mayreau Island at one square mile has a population just under 300 people who primarily make their living from fishing and catering to tourists who visit the island.
+Mayreau Island, at one square mile, has a population of just under 300 people who primarily make their living from fishing and catering to tourists who visit the island.
 A short distance from Palm Island, we visited Mayreau Island one afternoon on our way to the Baradal Turtle Sanctuary in the Tobago Cays Marine Park to spot and swim with the green and hawksbill turtles.
 Thus time on Mayreau Island was limited, but I particularly loved the rustic nature and general vibe of the beach at Saltwhistle Bay.
-There is a mix of rickety beach bars and restaurants, plus stalls selling colorful towels, t-shirts and a range of trinkets.
+There is a mix of rickety beach bars and restaurants, plus stalls selling colorful towels, t-shirts, and a range of trinkets.

-The pace and energy at the beach on Mayreau Island felt more authentically Caribbean, so wasn’t really surprised that the waters were somewhat crowded with anchored boats and charter yachts.
-Plus there were quite a few people on the beach staying at the only hotel on island 3-star Saltwhistle Bay Club Resort.
+The pace and energy at the beach on Mayreau Island felt more authentically Caribbean, so I wasn’t really surprised that the waters were somewhat crowded with anchored boats and charter yachts.
+Plus, there were quite a few people on the beach staying at the only hotel on the island, 3-star Salt Whistle Bay Retreat.
 So definitely one to revisit to hike up Station Hill to the nameless town and take in the scenery.
 Also, using as a base for further exploration of the Tobago Cays Marine Park.